 Nothing of the above would mean anything to us as software developers if it wasn't for our version control app.
 We choose GitHub because of the amazing interface it offers for team collaboration, issue tracking, and code reviews.
 It's a place where we can keep track of our open source libraries, community projects that we take part in, as well as our internal software.

 GitHub is constantly evolving and adding new functionality to make developers' lives easier.
 Developers have rated this platform the highest, with 9 out of 10 TrustRadius rating and 5 out of 5 Capterra rating.
 If you are a remote software company, GitHub will definitely be the right choice.

-The Best App for Signing Documents for Remote Teams
+The Best Team Management Apps for Signing Documents for Remote Teams

 Before you start collaborating with remote developers, you need to sign a contract.
 An online document which is legally binding and secure enough should be your choice.
 It will protect you and your employees as well.
 When working with remote employees, it’s hard to sign physical contracts, so an app which will make it easy to sign documents online is a must for remote businesses.

 HelloSign is our choice with both employees and clients.
 It does not only guarantee top security compared to other online signing alternatives across the web, it also provides branding and an API for businesses and enterprises.
 Hellosign integrates with Google Docs, Dropbox, Zapier, etc. which is quite convenient and it regularly notifies you about the status of your documents.
 You will get an email notification once both parties have signed the deal and you are ready for the onboarding.